-Provide a Data Management Plan (DMP) as an appendix to the project narrative.
+Provide a Data Management Plan (DMP) as an appendix to the Project Narrative.
 Data management plans are not required for applications that only request support for a conference, workshop, or scientific meeting.
 Subject to the applicable cost principles, applications may request costs necessary for implementing the DMP.

-- This appendix should not exceed a page limit of three (3) pages including charts, graphs, maps, photographs, and other pictorial presentations, when printed using standard letter-size (8.5-inch x 11-inch) paper with 1-inch margins (top, bottom, left, and right) - Do not attach a separate file to Field 12 of the Research and Related Other Project Information form. - This appendix will not count in the project narrative page limitation.
+- This appendix should not exceed a page limit of 3 pages including charts, graphs, maps, photographs, and other pictorial presentations, when printed using standard letter-size (8.5-inch x 11-inch) paper with 1-inch margins (top, bottom, left, and right).
+If a description of software sustainability (as part of the DMP) is required, up to two (2) additional pages may be used only to address software sustainability. - Do not attach a separate file to Field 12 of the Research and Related Other Project Information form. - This appendix will not count in the Project Narrative page limitation.

 The standard requirements for a DMP may be found in Section IX of this NOFO.
-The DMP should include the following requirements: